-Red Mites: these creepy little buggers like to come out at night, so the best time to check for them is at roosting time.
+These creepy little buggers like to come out at night, so the best time to check for them is at roosting time.
 Look under your chicken’s wing, near their vent and also around the coop.
 During the day, they will hide in the cracks & crevices of your coop or underneath the roosts.
 Then when the chickens are bedded down for the night, they come out for the feast.
 Like most mites, they are out for blood.

 If you see one or two, now is the time to act before it gets worse.
 When you see 6 or 7, the bird likely has thousands of mites.
 More than that and the bird’s life could be in serious danger.
 This type of parasite generally will not lay it’s eggs on the bird, instead laying them in the coop.
 The mites might not be active during the day, but the reactions from their bites can be seen all day in your flock.

 Because they can lie dormant for so long, it is important to treat both the flock and the coop.
 When you suspect an infestation, completely empty the entire coop.
-Use a vinegar spray to disinfect, then spray with Poultry Protector by MannaPro or sprinkle food grade DE (Diatomaceous Earth).
-Be sure to get into all the cracks and crevices and under the roosts.
-To treat the flock you can either sprinkle them with DE (be sure it gets under their feathers to their skin and remember to wear a mask so you don’t inhale the particles.
+Use a vinegar spray to clean, then spray permethrin or Elector PSP in all the nooks & crannies and under the roosts.
+To treat the flock you can sprinkle them with DE (DiatomaceousEarth).
+Be sure it gets under their feathers to the skin and remember to wear a mask so you don’t inhale the particles.
 Chemical parasite treatments, like oral or topical ivermectin or Elector PSP, are also available and are very effective in combatting infestations.

-Northern Fowl Mites: The symptoms of a Northern Fowl Mite infestation is similar to Red Mites – itching, excessive preening, missing feathers, anemia, pale comb, listlessness and decreased egg laying.
+The symptoms of a Northern Fowl Mite infestation is similar to Red Mites – itching, excessive preening, missing feathers, anemia, pale comb, listlessness and decreased egg laying.
 They are slightly larger than Red Mites, but still super small and hard to see.
 The biggest difference is these parasites live on the chicken.
 They can only survive a few weeks without a blood source.

-Poultry Lice: Very similar to mites are poultry lice.
+Very similar to mites are poultry lice.
 They are not the same kind of lice that infest humans, they will likely leave you alone.
 But they behave similarly to human lice.
 They live their whole lives & lays their eggs on the chicken & in their feathers.
 They are beige, super small & super fast, making them difficult to see on light colored birds.
 You will likely see nits piled up at the base of feather shafts, particularly near the vent area.
 Lice are not blood feeders, rather feeding on skin cells and feathers.

 Lice will make the bird itchy and uncomfortable, so just like with mites, symptoms includes itchiness, excessive preening & feather loss.
 Likewise, treatment is the same.
 It’s always a good measure to give the coop a complete cleaning when dealing with any parasite, even though lice don’t live for long when off the bird.
-Treat the entire flock with a chemical treatment like Ivomec Eprinex.
+Treat the entire flock with a chemical treatment like Ivomec Eprinex or Elector PSP.
 You will want to repeat the treatment in two weeks – and possibly again at one month in severe cases to get any newly hatched eggs.

 Is your skin crawling yet?
 Mine is!
 Obviously, preventing an infestation is far easier than treating one.
-Luckily, your birds are ready, willing and able to help in this area.
+Luckily, your birds are ready, willing, and able to help in this area.
 One of the best ways to keep parasites away is dust bathing.
 When the birds get the rough sand particles under their feathers, it irritates pests and in some cases can even cut the invaders causing them to die.